wajidali30/wajidali30.github.io/index.md

 My research focuses on **stochastic and deterministic modelling** of biological and social systems, including:

 - Epidemics and vaccine hesitancy
-- Eco-evolutionary dynamics and behavioural ecology
+- Eco-evolutionary dynamics, conservation and behavioural ecology
 - Evolutionary game theory and network-structured populations
 - Time series forecasting and machine learning
 - Genomic data analysis